PipelineAI/pipeline/docs/kubernetes/eks/setup.md

 ```

 ### Whitelist the DNS Name with PipelineAI (Temporary)
-Notify chris@pipeline.ai to whitelist the <dns-name> above.
+Notify contact@pipeline.ai to whitelist the <dns-name> above.